survivejs/site/pages/blog/175-fp-interview.md

 };
 ```

-We add a block that pattern matches on two types `Ok` and `Err` for successful values and errors respectively.
+In most functional languages, `null` does not exist.
+Its concept is often implemented via something called Option type.
+In the above Rust code, we add a block that pattern matches on two types `Ok` and `Err` for successful values and errors respectively.
+If `parse` is not able to turn the string into a number, it will return an `Err` value that contains more information about the error.
 Also, if you forget the `Err` part or even the whole block, the compiler can issue a warning that you have potentially unhandled edge cases.

 ### Unit Testing and Debugging